The Swiss pension system is based on three pillars:

-- This insurance also covers death; a widow's/widower's pension and orphan's pension (up to 18 years of age, or 25 years maximum for individuals undergoing training) will be paid to survivors.
+- This insurance also covers death; a widow's/widower's pension and orphan's pension (untile age 18, or up to age 25 for individuals enrolled in training) will be paid to survivors.

 - This insurance also covers accidents that occur before retirement age.
 Once retirement age is reached, disability insurance is converted into pension benefits.

-Everyone living and working in Switzerland who is over 20 years of age is obliged to contribute.
+Anyone living and working in Switzerland who is over age 20 is required to contribute.

-However, there are special cases in which the contribution is waived, e.g. in the case of a salary less than CHF 2,300 per year or in the case of a married couple where one spouse is unemployed, the working spouse contributes at least CHF 956 per year exempting the unemployed spouse from paying contributions!
+However, the contribution is waived in special cases, e.g. for individuals earning a salary of less than CHF 2,300 per year; or for a married couple in which one spouse is unemployed, and the working spouse contributes at least CHF 956 per year, the unemployed spouse is exempt from paying contributions!

-All persons who have contributed to the AVS for at least one year will be entitled to this pension.
+Anyone who has contributed to the AVS for at least one year is entitled to this pension.

-Anyone who has made continuous payments from the age of 20 until retirement for at least 44 years who has been in receipt of an average annual income of CHF 84,600 or more will be entitled to a full pension.
+Anyone who has made continuous payments from age 20 until retirement for at least 44 years, and who has earned an average annual income of CHF 84,600 or more is entitled to a full pension.

-If the length-of-payment criterion has not been met, payments will be calculated in proportion to the years worked in Switzerland.
+If the length-of-payment criterion is not met, payments are calculated in proportion to the years worked in Switzerland.

-If the minimum-wage criterion has not been met, you will not receive a full pension, even if the length-of-payment criterion has been met.
+If the minimum-wage criterion is not met, you will not receive a full pension, even if the length-of-payment criterion has been met.

 APG (income compensation allowance)

-APG insurance allows you to supplement your AVS or AI, in the event that the minimum wage is not covered.
+APG insurance allows you to supplement your AVS or AI, if the minimum wage is not covered.